During our latest stay in Sydney we decided to stay at the Four Points by Sheraton at Darling Harbour.

 Better luck the second time round.
 We turned into the driveway, which was full, so we double parked, and the person in charge of the area came quickly over and told us what we needed to do as far as parking and check in was concerned.
 I went to check in while Paula waited in the car.

-The Check-in desk is around to the right as you come through the main door and it isn’t immediately visiblet.
-Fortunately the young man who first greeted us had told me to continue on around past the restaurant and the concierge desk when we first arrived.
-As I approached the desk, a young man immediately called me over so there was no delay in checking in, everthing was quick and easy, and the staff member was very pleasant.
+The Check-in desk is around to the right as you come through the main door and it isn’t immediately visible.
+The young man who first greeted us had told me to continue on around past the restaurant and the concierge desk when we first arrived.
+As I approached the desk, a young man immediately called me over so there was no delay in checking in, everything was quick and easy, and the staff member was very pleasant.

 I then went back to Paula who was waiting in the car.
 Our luggage had been taken by the porter while we went to park.